Royal Palace of Brussels: Empire Room

 Vestige of the former Hotel Belgiojoso renovated under William I to make it a ballroom, the Empire Room's decoration still bears traces of the Austrian era, such as the dancing putti above the doors.
 It was in this room that Napoleon received with his wife Joséphine the authorities of the City of Brussels in 1803.

 On the floor, the room sometimes houses a huge Kerman carpet offered by Shah Mozaffar ad-Din Shah Qajar of Persia to Leopold II in 1900, and which recalls this gift in a Persian inscription.
-On the two central chimneys, one can also admire busts of Leopold I and his son, Prince Philippe, Count of Flanders.
+On the two central chimneys, there are also busts of Leopold I and his son, Prince Philippe, Count of Flanders.

 This room housed, among other things, the marriage of Prince Albert of Liège to Paola Ruffo di Calabria in 1959 and the signing of the sixth state reform in 2014.
 It also contains a work by Patrick Corillon entitled Flowers of the Royal Palace.